 Current Time in Lima, Peru

-See Lima’s live clock in America/Lima (UTC-5), with no daylight saving time, time comparisons, and calendar-friendly meeting planning.
+See Lima’s live clock in America/Lima (UTC-5), with no daylight saving time, plus time comparison and meeting planning tools.

 Lima Time Details

-View the current time in Lima, Peru, in the America/Lima timezone.
-Lima stays on UTC-5 year-round and does not observe daylight saving time.
+View the current local time in Lima, Peru, in the America/Lima time zone.
+The city uses UTC-5 year-round and does not observe DST.

-Compare Lima time with other cities in a visual hour-by-hour grid and plan meetings across time zones.
-Export events to ICS, Google Calendar, or Gmail for easy scheduling.
+Compare Lima time with other cities in the visual hour-by-hour grid and plan meetings across time zones.
+Export events to ICS, Google Calendar, or Gmail.

 How to Check Current Time in Lima, Peru